StardustDL/aexpy/README.md

 aexpy preprocess ./cache/generator_oj_problem-0.0.1-py3-none-any ./cache/distribution.json -p generator-oj-problem@0.0.1 -m generator_oj_problem
 ```

+### Extract

-2. Extract the API description from a distribution
+Extract the API description from a distribution.

+> AexPy would dynamically import the target module to detect all available APIs,
+> so please ensure all dependencies have been installed in the current Python environment.

 ```sh
 aexpy extract ./cache/distribution.json ./cache/api.json